William Rosecrans: Career

 After graduating from West Point, Rosecrans was assigned to duty at Fort Monroe, Virginia, engineering sea walls.
 After a year, he requested assignment as a professor at West Point, where he taught engineering and served as post commissary and quartermaster.
 Although West Point was a strong bastion of Episcopal Protestantism, during this assignment, he converted to Catholicism in 1845.
 He wrote about this decision to his family, who had raised him in the Methodist faith, which inspired the youngest of his brothers, Sylvester Horton Rosecrans, to convert as well.
 Sylvester would become the first bishop of the Roman Catholic Diocese of Columbus.

+Ultimately, both of Rosecrans's parents had deathbed conversions to Catholicism.
+According to University of Virginia historian William B. Kurtz, “unlike many men of his era content to leave religion to (that of) their wives, he played the central role in his family’s faith life."

 Although most of the officers in his graduating class fought in the Mexican–American War, the War Department retained Rosecrans at West Point.
 From 1847 through 1853, he served on engineering assignments in Newport, Rhode Island, New Bedford, Massachusetts and (on temporary assignment to the United States Navy) at the Washington Navy Yard.
 During this period, Rosecrans sought several civilian jobs as an alternative way to support his growing family, now with four children.
 He applied for a professorship at the Virginia Military Institute in 1851, losing the position to fellow West Pointer Thomas J. Jackson.